asif-hanif/vafa/README.md

 ```
 If adversarial images are not intended to be saved, use `--debugging` argument.

+For VAFA attack on each 2D slice of volumetric image, use : `--attack_name vafa-2d --q_max 20 --steps 20 --block_size 32 32 --use_ssim_loss`

 Use following arguments when launching pixel/voxel domain attacks:

 PGD:&nbsp;&nbsp;&nbsp;        `--attack_name pgd --steps 20 --eps 4 --alpha 0.01`